Info360 Asset Key Features | New and Existing Features | Autodesk

 Ensure inspections comply with national coding standards and quickly find data issues using Info360 Asset validation engine

-Conveniently add, edit, or delete observations while watching the synchronised CCTV video and images
+Conveniently add, edit, or delete observations while watching the synchronized CCTV video and images

-Review overall, structural, and O&M condition grades and ratings, and visualise geo-referenced observations displayed on pipes
+Review overall, structural, and O&M condition grades and ratings, and visualize geo-referenced observations displayed on pipes

 Take advantage of GIS layers and user-defined tabular data to calculate CoF and LoF, respectively